kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/use-case.md

 [RH20T-P](https://sites.google.com/view/rh20t-primitive/main)

 ---

+**Task Analysis and Decomposition**: This set of CQs focuses mainly on task-specific intricacies like dependencies, hierarchies, accounting for both part-of decompositions, sequence/order of tasks to be done, all towards another task or a specific goal.

 - What is the sequence(`task list`) of `tasks` required to complete `primary goal` _g_?<br>
 - What are the `dependent tasks` for `task` _z_? <br>